-The conventional definition seems to imply either you are or you are not creative.
+The conventional definition seems to imply either you’re creative or you’re not.
 You either have come up with things no one else has ever come up with or you haven’t.

-Instead, creativity comes from practice, from allowing yourself to play around with things, to have ideas without beating yourself up.
+Instead, creativity comes from practice, from allowing yourself to play around with things, and to have ideas without beating yourself up.
+It’s kind of like being a kid.
+A kid pretending to be a unicorn doesn’t worry that they aren’t being a good enough unicorn!
+They are just a unicorn.